How Much Protein Should You Eat on Ozempic? Calculate Your Exact Target

 Editorial note

-Reviewed for clarity on January 12, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 One of the first surprises people notice on Ozempic is how quickly appetite can shrink.
 That sounds helpful on paper, but it creates a new problem: it becomes much easier to eat too little protein without realizing it.